renz-b/RoxasCityCOVID19Tweepy/README.md

 > I am a bot that tweets COVID 19 stats.
 I use selenium to automate navigation through the website (simple requests HTML does not work) and then takes a screenshot of the desired data.
 I then use pytesseract to recognize text and numbers on the screenshot which then returns a string.
 String is then formatted and tweeted using Tweepy API.

+If data is duplicate from yesterday, automated retweet from latest COVID 19 news from WHO.

 Python 3.9

+V 2.4.0
+= Func: If data is duplicate from yesterday or unupdated, bot will retweet latest COVID stats from WHO

 V 2.3.0
 - Func: Show data before calling tweet function to double check data, now able to edit dictionary of data before tweeting